Toggle Dark Mode

 On the other hand, restarting your iPhone isn’t going to have much of an effect on your battery life.
 It’s really the apps you use and how often you use them that will have an impact on how long your iPhone stays charged.

 There’s also another reason to periodically restart or shut down your device: digital wellbeing.
 We could all stand to spend a bit less time on our iPhones, and the minute or so it takes for a device to fully reboot is a good starting point.
 Better yet, turn it off and spend some time screen-less.

 While the jury is out on how often you’ll want to power down your iPhone, giving it a quick refresh once a week has proven to be effective for many users.

 As far as how to restart your iPhone, there are a couple of options.
-You can Force Restart it, though the exact method varies depending on which model of iPhone you have.
+You can force restart it, though the exact method varies depending on which model of iPhone you have.

 Alternatively, you can simply turn off your iPhone and turn it back on again.
-Regardless of iPhone model, there’s an easy Shut Down button in newer versions of iOS.
+Regardless of the iPhone model, there’s an easy Shut Down button in newer versions of iOS.

 - Find Shut Down at the bottom of the menu.